ismailguclu/progrann/README.md

 Now we can use the following commands:
 * To train discriminative model using weakly tagged training data: `python annotations/main.py --[si2b2, srumc] --[crf, bilstm]`
 * To experiment with increasing weakly tagged training data: `python annotations/main.py --[si2b2, srumc] --extra [crf, bilstm]`

+## Contact
+Please create a new issue for code related problems.
+For all other information requests, you can mail me at <i.guclu@live.nl>.